10zinten/Driverless-project/object-detection/README.md

 ```

 ### Build dataset
-With generated json label file using sloth, we now need to build a dataset by splitting the dataset into train, dev and test set.
+With generated json label file using sloth, we now need to build a dataset by splitting the dataset into *train*, *dev* and *test set*.
 Below is the step to build the dataset.
 ```
 $ python build_dataset.py --data_dir <path_to_labels_file> --output <path_to_save_dataset>
 ```